mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 Some people don't like this verse and have suggested that it's an insertion by Trinitarian Catholics, but there's no evidence to suggest that.
 The [Greek](https://www.blueletterbible.org/nasb95/mat/28/19/s_957019), [Aramaic](https://dukhrana.com/peshitta/index.php), and [Hebrew](https://www.hebrewgospels.com/matthew) texts all contain this verse.
 Actually, in this study we've seen numerous examples where the Father and Son seem to share the name of YHWH.
 {: .note }

-In Acts, we see numerous examples of being baptized in the name of Yeshua:

-{% include verse.html
-text="Peter said to them, “Repent and **be baptized every one of you in the name of Yeshua Messiah** so that your sins may be forgiven, and you will receive the gift of the Holy Spirit." verse="Acts 2:38"
-%}

-... etc. This would contradict Matthew 28:19, unless the name is in fact shared with the Father (and the Holy Spirit).

 ---